Our church strategy must answer the key question ‘what is your church doing next?’

 Our mission is our overarching purpose, and the vision is the mission incarnated.
 Our culture and our structure together generate the environment that hosts growth and movement.
-But the strategic brings it all together into defined, measurable steps.
+But the church strategy must bring it all together into defined, measurable steps.

 A strategy that is non-existent or ever-changing will lead to wasted time, energy and money.
-In contrast, when a church has a dynamic strategy there are a number of benefits:
+In contrast, when a church strategy is dynamic, there are a number of benefits:

 1. A dynamic strategy provides a platform for powerful and effective ministry assessment and review.

 2. A dynamic strategy keeps the mission front and centre in church life.